laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/rivanna/README.md

    make generate-$EQ_CONFIGURATION
    ```

-It's strongly advised that you inspect the output of the above to validate that all generated scripts and files are correct.
+It is strongly advised that you inspect the output of the above to validate
-Most jobs take several hours, so correcting errors by inspecting the output will save time when troubleshooting.
+that all generated scripts and files are correct.
+Most jobs take several
+hours, so correcting errors by inspecting the output will save time when
+troubleshooting.

 **IMPORTANT**
-On Rivanna, when using the `/project`or `/scratch` filesystems, there is a file limit quota that will terminate your job immediately if you exceed it.
+On Rivanna, when using the `/project`or `/scratch` filesystems, there is a
+file limit quota that will terminate your job immediately if you exceed it.
-Make sure that you do not run more than 5 jobs concurrently in the `project` configuration.
+Make sure that you do not run more than 5 jobs concurrently in the `project`
+configuration.

 You will be able to see the generated scripts with the coommand